Mervi Mantsinen

 • PI EUROfusion Advanced Computing Hub CIEMAT-BSC

-• PC member of Fusion HPC Workshop and Technical Meeting on Energetic Particles in Magnetic Confinement Systems
+• PC member of the 18th Technical Meeting on Energetic Particles in Magnetic Confinement Systems, Seville, Spain

 • Expert of IFERC Project Committee under Broader Approach